Mini retreats are currently paused, and we don't have a plan to offer more at this time. We'll update this page if we decide to offer them again.

-You can come to RC for a one-week mini retreat.
-This is a great option if you can't come to RC for six or 12 weeks due to work, financial, or family obligations.
+You can attend RC for a one-week mini retreat.
+This is a great option if you can't take six or 12 weeks off due to work, financial, or family obligations.
 Mini retreats start every six weeks on the same days as full-length retreats.
 They have the same interview process and admissions criteria as longer retreats, though we apply the criteria a bit more strictly.

 Mini retreats are a great opportunity to do focused work on a long-term project, or to dive into a new area of programming.
 You'll do this in a friendly, intellectual environment with a diverse group of people of all ages and experience levels who are all focused on becoming better programmers.

 Your RC experience doesn’t end after your mini retreat.
 You’ll be a part of the RC community for life, where you’ll find people of all experience levels working to become better programmers.
 In the RC community, people are always talking about programming – at events, in person, and online.
 You'll also have access to our career services team, who can help you find a new job or get the most out of your current one.